Content Delivery Networks – A Comprehensive Guide for WordPress Users

 CDNs generally offer a wide network of servers, easy integration with WordPress and free trial plans.
 And some even offer free services.
-While checking out service providers, always keep any unique needs of your website in mind.
+While checking out service providers, always keep the needs of your website in mind.

-- Bandwidth: The bandwidth and pricing for the bandwidth is one of the most important aspects to check.
-You should be aware of your own bandwidth requirements and see if the service provider can match it at a reasonable cost.
+- Bandwidth: The bandwidth and pricing for the bandwidth are really important aspects to check.
+You should be aware of your own bandwidth requirements and see if the service provider can match them at a reasonable cost.
 To estimate your bandwidth requirement, you can visit 5cents.cdn.
-Also, check whether bursting or sudden spikes in traffic is allowed and the rates charged for such bursts.
-You don’t want unpleasant surprises.
+Also, check whether bursting or sudden spikes in traffic are allowed, as well as the rates charged for such bursts.
+(You don’t want any unpleasant surprises.)

 - Network Quality: The quality of the network can be tested by checking the latency (how long it takes to receive a reply) and bandwidth (the number of bytes received).
-Time-to-first-byte must be kept to minimum and the bandwidth must be consistent throughout the entire network, for speed will be only as good as the weakest link.
+Time-to-first-byte must be kept to a minimum, and the bandwidth must be consistent throughout the entire network, as speed will be only as good as the weakest link.
 This is especially important for a website streaming multimedia content.

-- Availability: The network must always be available.
-Automatic redirection must be implemented if a server in the network goes down.
+- Availability: The network must always be available, and automatic redirection must be implemented if a server in the network goes down.
 Most CDN providers guarantee 100% availability.
 Also check network usage — an overcrowded network is bound to slow down or disrupt your traffic.

 - Coverage: The network service provider must have a strong presence in the area where your audience is concentrated.
-While proximity of server or point of presence in the geographical area is important, traffic routing is what is critical to speed.
-So even if there is a server closer to the location you need, it may not do you much good if the routing is done in a roundabout way.
+While proximity of server or point of presence in the geographical area is important, traffic routing is what’s really critical to speed.
+This means that even if there’s a server closer to the location you need, it may not do you much good if the routing is done in a roundabout way.
 Generally, proximity is a reasonable indicator of the route that will be taken for transmission of data.

-- Monitoring in Real Time: The service provider must monitor the network in real time, especially the last mile.
-You should not learn it from a user that your website is inaccessible.
+- Monitoring in Real Time: The service provider must monitor the network in real time, especially the last mile, and you shouldn’t learn from a user that your website is inaccessible.
 The provider can capture data from the user’s browser to check bandwidth and latency.

-- Support: 24 X 7 X 365 support is desirable, given that the network may operate across different time zones.
-Further, integrating a CDN in WordPress can get quite technical, and you may have to fall back on the Support of the service provider.
+- Support: 24/7 support, 365 days a year is desirable, given that the network may operate across different timezones.
+Further, integrating a CDN in WordPress can get quite technical, and you may have to fall back on the support of the service provider.

-- Cost: Cost is a major consideration while choosing any service.
+- Cost: Cost is a major consideration when choosing any service.
 You can compare a number of service providers at cdncalc.com and find the best CDN.
-Or cdnfinder.com, where you can use filters to find a CDN from among 35 service providers.
+Or try cdnfinder.com, where you can use filters to find a CDN from among 35 service providers.

 Types of Servers

-The architecture of the CDNs will vary, and different CDNs have varying numbers of nodes and Points of Presence.
-The CDNs use a network of carriers, ISPs and network operators for hosting their servers and delivering content to the audience.
-The servers and networks can be owned by the CDN or can be a mix of owned and leased.
+The architecture of the CDNs will vary, and different CDNs have varying numbers of nodes and points of presence.
+They use a network of carriers, ISPs and network operators for hosting their servers and delivering content to an audience, and the servers and networks can be owned by the CDN or can be a mix of owned and leased.

 CDNs can use different types of servers.

-- Pull server: This server is ideal for WordPress users and is great for delivering small files.
-Working with this kind of server requires that all your data is stored in your original server (meaning enhanced server space at your end).
+- Pull server: This server is ideal for WordPress users, and is great for delivering small files.
+Working with this kind of server requires that all your data is stored on your original server (meaning enhanced server space at your end).
 When a request is made near a CDN server, that server will pull the data from your original server and render it to the user.
-The first user does not really experience any of the benefits of reduced load time.
-But the page gets cached in the CDN, and subsequent users will witness the full benefits of CDNs.
+The first user doesn’t really experience any of the benefits of reduced load time, but the page gets cached in the CDN, and subsequent users will get the full benefits.
 The file from the server is cached till it expires.
-The pull method is easier, cheaper and simpler.
+The pull method is easy, cheap and simple.

 - Push Server: In this type of server, you upload your files to the service provider’s server.
-This is more suited to larger files and will be more expensive, as you may have to purchase server space in the CDN.
+This is more suited to larger files, and will be more expensive, as you may have to purchase server space on the CDN.

-- Peer to Peer Server: These servers rely on a huge number of computers connected across the internet.
-There is no central server.
-It is quite inexpensive to use these servers, but the security in this network is not much to speak of.
+- Peer-to-Peer Server: These servers rely on a huge number of computers connected across the internet — there’s no central server.
+It’s quite inexpensive to use these servers, but the security in this network isn’t much to speak of.

 How to Integrate a CDN with WordPress

-Integrating a CDN with WordPress is simplified a great deal by the use of plugins.
-Most service providers need you to activate plugins and choose the options that are specific to your website.
-Normally, you should not run into any problems, but if you do come up against a hitch, you may need some hand holding to complete the integration.
+Integrating a CDN with WordPress is simplified a great deal by the use of plugins: Most service providers need you to activate plugins and choose the options specific to your website.
+Normally, you shouldn’t run into any problems, but if you do come up against a hitch, you may need some hand holding to complete the integration.

 Just follow these ten simple steps:

-1. Pick a CDN Provider: Open an account with a CDN service provider.
-Each CDN is a bit different in the way it integrates with WordPress.
-But some steps in the setup process are common to all.
+- Pick a CDN Provider: Open an account with a CDN service provider.
+Each CDN is a bit different in the way it integrates with WordPress, but some steps in the setup process are common to all.

-2. Backup: As always, when attempting major changes to your website, first backup all your files and database (read more on backups).
+Back up: As always, when attempting major changes to your website, first back up all of your files and database (read more on backups).

-3. Plugin download: You will likely be required to download, install and activate a plugin (such as W3 Total Cache (free), WP Super Cache (free) or WP Rocket (premium)), to assist you in the integration process.
+Plugin download: You’ll likely be required to download, install and activate a plugin (such as W3 Total Cache (free), WP Super Cache (free) or WP Rocket (premium)), to assist in the integration process.

-4. Plugin Settings: After the plugin is activated, visit the settings page.
-This page is pretty much self-explanatory and you can adjust settings to your requirement.
+Plugin Settings: After the plugin has been activated, visit the settings page.
+This page is pretty self-explanatory, and you can adjust settings to your requirement.

-5. W3 Total Cache: If the service provider does not provide or recommend a particular plugin, the plugin that’s probably most commonly independently recommended is W3 Total Cache.
-Download and activate this plugin from the WordPress Plugins Repository.
-Visit the Dashboard of your WordPress and click on Settings under Performance.
-Check the box to Enable CDN.
+W3 Total Cache: If the service provider doesn’t provide or recommend a particular plugin, the plugin that’s probably most commonly independently recommended is W3 Total Cache, which you can download and activate from the WordPress Plugins Repository.
+Once activated, visit the dashboard of your WordPress site and click on Settings under Performance, and check the box to Enable CDN.
 Select the CDN provider with whom you have opened an account.

 6. CDN Settings: Now, find CDN under Performance and click on it.
-The settings in this page have different sections.
-In the General section, choose which folders are to be hosted on the CDN servers.
+The settings in this page have different sections, and, in the General section, choose which folders are to be hosted on the CDN servers.

-7. Configuration: Scroll down to the Configuration section.
-You will be required to feed in the credentials given to you by the service provider (if you haven’t received these yet, contact their support to ask).
+7. Configuration: Scroll down to the Configuration section, where you’ll be required to feed in the credentials given to you by the service provider (if you haven’t received these yet, contact their support).
 Once you’ve done this, you can Replace Host Site Name with the host name provided by your CDN service provider.

-The ‘CDN URL’ that you need to fill in can be found in the Pull Zone that you create with your service provider. (more on Pull Zone in the next point).
-Simply copy from there and paste it in this field.
+The ‘CDN URL’ you need to fill in can be found in the Pull Zone you create with your service provider.
+(More on Pull Zone in the next point.)
+Simply copy from there and paste it into this field.

-The URL paths will look different on a page accessed over a CDN network.
-This is because the access to these pages is now from a server in the CDN network, rather than your original server.
+The URL paths will look different on a page accessed over a CDN network, because access to these pages is now from a server in the CDN network, rather than your original server.
 These files normally take on the CDN’s URL automatically.
 Any page rendered to the user from your original server will have a URL as below: